cs-ed/impacts-afrewin/README.md

   * Code.org offers a free [event kit](http://www.familycodenight.org/get-started.html).
 The kit includes all materials needed to organize, promote, and hold the event.
 3. Work with leadership and the activities director to adopt CSEdWeek (first week in December).
   * Highlight a different Computer Science Hero each day on the GVTV bulletin.
   * Develop daily lunch activities that leadership students can help run.
-These may include short "unplugged" coding tasks, games, or simiilar.
+These may include short "unplugged" coding tasks, games, or similar.
 4. Promote computer science at the annual Course Fair (late January).
   * Have inspirational computer science videos playing on a loop.
   * Have different examples of student projects available for students and parents to see.